Data upload

 Note

-When creating a table in the MaxCompute engine, the system uses the configured MaxCompute account information from the DataWorks compute resources to create the table in the corresponding MaxCompute project.
+When creating a table in MaxCompute, the system uses the MaxCompute account information configured in the DataWorks compute resource to create the table in the corresponding MaxCompute project.

 Table type

 Select Non-partitioned Table or Partitioned Table as needed.
-If you choose a partitioned table, you must specify the partition columns and their values.
+If you select a partitioned table, you must specify the partition column and its values.

 Lifecycle